drdhaval2785/python-prakriya/docs/usage.rst

     >>> from prakriya import Generate
     >>> g = Generate()
+    # If you are using the library the first time, be patient.
+    # This will take a long time.
+    # Data file (30 MB) is being downloaded.
+    # If you can spare around 600 MB space, decompress the tar.gz first time.
+    # Subsequent actions will be very fast.
+This is one time requirement.
+    >>> g.decompress()

 There are two ways to get verb forms for given verb.